h8d13/Mac-G5-2005-Restore/README.md

 So I thought let's try something else...

-I used the ISO from the video:
+I used the ISO from the video: Rufus to flash so it autodetects settings.

 https://fienixppc.blogspot.com/p/blog-page.html